 Situated in Oregon's "banana belt," Brookings has relatively warm temperatures throughout the year.
-That, combined with wet winter, means that subtropical plants thrive and gardens overflow, giving the area a bounty of eye-catching color.
+That, combined with wet winters, means that subtropical plants thrive and gardens overflow, giving the area a bounty of eye-catching color.

-Whale watching from the harbor is always fun, and every second Saturday, 10 art galleries provide free hors d'oeuvres, new art exhibits and live music.
+Every second Saturday, 10 art galleries provide free hors d'oeuvres, new art exhibits and live music.
 Residents also enjoy three theatre groups and a golf course.
-The Chetco Library has an interlibrary loan program, a homebound book program and free internet wi-fi.
+Whale watching from the harbor is always fun.

 Most merchants are locally-owned and include antiques stores, shoe stores, hardware stores and bookstores.
 Many of these are in the simple but attractive downtown.
 There are also a couple of shopping centers and some discount stores.

 Curry Medical Center is accredited by DNV Health Care and offers a wide range of services.
 A new Emergency Department is in the works.
 Sutter Coast Hospital is 20 miles away in Crescent City, California and provides further care.
 It is accredited by the Joint Commission.